Open Competition

 Very Important: Learn the cultural expectations of the Canadian work place

-Equally Important: Take a lower job (to put food on the dinner table) and utilize that time to learn the ropes
+Equally Important: Take a lower job or volunteer in a desired field and utilize that time to learn Canadian work ethics.

-Remember that job search is a very individual affair.
+Remember that job search requires commitment and discipline.
 No employer will hire you as a social class.
-Any time spent grumbling with your social class about how unfair the system is, is time wasted.
-Get out and find the job.
+Any time spent with your "unlucky friends" complaining about the "unfair" Canadian system is time wasted.
+Get out and find a job!

 Translate This Page